Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Model Equations

-Here $\phi = \phi(x, z, t)$ represents the velocity potential of the fluid, $\eta = \eta(x, t)$ represents the free-surface displacement, $x$ is the horizontal coordinate, $z$ is the vertical coordinate, $t$ is the temporal coordinate, $g$ represents the acceleration due to gravity, and $\alpha\ge 0$ is a constant such that $\alpha \phi_{zz}$ represents dissipation from all sources.
-In particular, $\alpha=2C_g\delta_e/k_0^2$, where $C_g$ is the linear group velocity, $\delta_e$ is the spatial decay rate (typically measured in experiments), and $k_0$ is the wavenumber, see Wu et al.~\cite{Wu} for details.
-The classical Stokes boundary value problem for water waves is obtained from this system by setting $\alpha = 0$.
+Here $\phi = \phi(x, z, t)$ represents the velocity potential of the fluid, $\eta = \eta(x, t)$ represents the free-surface displacement, $x$ is the horizontal coordinate, $z$ is the vertical coordinate, $t$ is the temporal coordinate, $g$ represents the acceleration due to gravity, $\Gamma$ is the coefficient of kinematic surface tension, and $\alpha\ge 0$ is a constant such that $\alpha \phi_{zz}$ represents dissipation from all sources.
+In particular, $\alpha=2C_g\delta_e/k_0^2$, where $C_g$ is the linear group velocity, $\delta_e$ is the spatial decay rate (typically measured in experiments), and $k_0$ is the wavenumber.
+See Wu et al.~\cite{Wu} for a more detailed discussion of this form for dissipation.
+The classical boundary-value problem for conservative water waves is obtained from this system by setting $\alpha=0$.
+The $\alpha=0$ case is colloquially known as the ``water-wave problem.''